SwordaxDev/CVAA/README.md

 **Repo: https://github.com/SwordaxDev/CVAA**<br>
 *Software code valid as of Jan 2022, collegeboard site (https://www.collegeboard.org)*

-CVAA when ran in the console automates running the video assignments on collegeboard AP courses, and makes sure all the assigned videos are completed.
+CVAA when ran in the console, automates running the video assignments on collegeboard AP courses, and makes sure all the assigned videos are completed.

 ## Mechanism